 My mom was sick my entire life.
 Before I was even born, she had major lung problems.
 In 1999, a year prior to my birth, a doctor told her that she had the worst lungs that he had ever seen on a 40-year-old woman.
 He gave her five years to live.

 Although she continued to live way past those five given years, she faced many health problems along the way.
-When I was 8 years old, she began to rely on oxygen tubes to breathe.
+When I was eight-years-old, she began to rely on oxygen tubes to breathe.
 When I was 12-years-old, she required her oxygen 24/7.
 I don’t have many memories of Mom without an oxygen tube in her nose.

 Looking back throughout my life, it would be hard to count how many times Mom was in and out of the hospital.
 She would go in for a few days while they got her breathing straightened out, and she would be on her way home.
 Hospital stays and doctor visits became so routine for Mom that you could tell when something felt different… and this was definitely the case in November of 2016.